pandora-tee/sgx-tracer/README.md

 ## Usage

-`sgx-tracer` simply wraps around your enclave call.
+`sgx-tracer` wraps around your enclave call.
 Just execute your untrusted program as normal and put `sgx-tracer` before it.

 ```bash
 make